 Pursuant to County Policy No. 19, the Board of Supervisors adopts an annual Legislative Platform reflecting the County priorities for legislative advocacy, state and federal funding, and issues of interest to local government.
 The purpose of this Legislative Platform is to clearly outline the positions of the County on priority issues and matters that impact the County's ability to operate effectively, while allowing the considerations of legislative and budget issues that arise during the legislative session.
-In development of the 2017 Legislative Platform, the Board formed an Ad-Hoc Committee, comprised of Supervisor Carre Brown and Supervisor Dan Gjerde, to work with County Department Heads and Executive Office staff in developing a framework of issues for Board consideration.
+The Board referred the development of the 2018 Legislative Platform to the General Government Standing Committee, comprised of Supervisor Carre Brown and Supervisor Dan Gjerde, to work with County Department Heads and Executive Office staff in developing a framework of issues for Board consideration.

-On [INSERT], 2017, the Board adopted the 2017 Legislative Platform reflecting the County's legislative priorities and policies for the upcoming legislative cycle.
+On March 27, 2018, the Board adopted the 2018 Legislative Platform reflecting the County's legislative priorities and policies for the upcoming legislative cycle.
 In adopting an annual legislative advocacy platform, the Board of Supervisors strives to enhance the quality of life in Mendocino County through effective state and federal legislation.